Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Observed Behavior

-During short demo use:
+During limited demo use:

 Scrolling felt smooth